tefdara/Wavecraft/README.md

 - `scikit-learn`
 - `pandas`
 - `pyloudnorm`
+- `sounddevice`

-Look at the [requirements.txt](requirements.txt) and below for details on how to use the bash script to install the dependencies.
+Look at the [requirements.txt](requirements.txt) and [dependency installer](#python-dependency-installation-script) for details on how to use the bash script to install the dependencies.
+It will hopefully become a pip package in the future, but for now, you can use the bash script to install the dependencies.

 ## Usage